bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 ---

 ### Resting
 Resting is fast forwarded downtime your characters will sometimes have.
 This tends to happen when you arrive in a safe area.
-Each day in a safe area, your character may perform 1 [Downtime Activities](#Downtime%20Activity), followed by one [Evening Activities](#Evening%20Activity).
+Each day in a safe area, your character may perform 1 [Downtime Activities](#Downtime%20Activity).
 Unless you are receiving charity, your food, and housing costs 1 silver per day.
 If you cannot afford this, you do not get to do activities.
+On the last day of resting before departure, everyone in the party also gets to perform an [Evening Activity](#Evening%20Activity).

 ### Downtime Activity
 These are actions a character could spend a day doing.
 All characters have access to a number of these, others can be gained with [Training](Character-Development#Training).